etabari/PorthoMCL/README.md

 Perl and Python come preinstalled on most Linux and Unix (OS X).
 You need to install them on Windows.

+This implementation *removes* the need for a database server.

 # Steps